Cockapoos are a cross of cocker spaniels and poodles. Read this article to know more about this wonderful breed.

 Energy Level: Good

-The puppies inherit a certain amount of things from each of their parents, but certain habits and behavior need to be induced in them by training and conditioning.
 Cockapoos are very friendly, outgoing, and intelligent.
 Likewise, they also acquire the common traits which are most dominant from both the parents.
-For example, both spaniels and poodles are great companion dogs and like the presence of people around them.
-They won’t prefer staying tied in your porch or backyard for longer intervals.
-Instead, they prefer your lap for their afternoon nap.
-They need to be trained from day one, as a lot of effective learning occurs at a very tender age.
-Obedience training must start at a very young age to avoid the formation of bad habits.
+For example, both spaniels and poodles are great companion dogs, highly social and like the presence of people around them.
+Your lap for their afternoon nap suits them fine.
+Training can start early to avoid the formation of bad habits.
 Positive reinforcement is the best way to train this breed.

 Brush their teeth every two days at least.
 This helps get rid of tartar, bad breath, and gum infections.
 If you have the time, you could even brush them daily.